toscm/capman/img/README.md

 This file describes where and how the used images were obtained.

+# capsmap.png

+Upload `capsmap.json` to <https://editor.keyboard-tools.xyz/> and export the image.

 # capman_dalle.png

 Created 2023-11-28 using [Coloring Book Hero](https://chat.openai.com/g/g-DerYxX7rA-coloring-book-hero) Plugin from ChatGPT.